OleVik/grav-plugin-presentation/README.md

 Further, there are [Fragments](https://github.com/hakimel/reveal.js#fragments) that can be used within each slide.
 These reveal linearly like slides, but make one element appear at a time rather than the full contents of the slide.

-### Example structure:
+### Structure

 ```
 /user/pages/book
 ├── presentation.md
 ├── 01.down-the-rabbit-hole
-│   └── default.md
+│   └── slide.md
 ├── 02.advice-from-a-caterpillar
-│   └── default.md
+│   └── slide.md
 ├── 03.were-all-mad-here
-│   └── default.md
+│   └── slide.md
 ├── 04.a-mad-tea-party
-│   └── default.md
+│   └── slide.md
 ├── 05.the-queens-crocquet-ground
-│   └── default.md
+│   └── slide.md
 ├── 06.postscript
-└───└── default.md
+└───└── slide.md
 ```

 As seen in this example structure, only the initial page uses the `presentation.html.twig`-template.
-The template used for child-pages is irrelevant, as only the content of these pages are processed.
+The template used for child-pages is `slide.html.twig`, though the content of these pages are processed regardless of template.
+Naming them `slide.md` enables the blueprints for slides in the Admin-plugin.
 The plugin defines the `presentation.html.twig`-template, but you can override it through your theme.

 ### Styling

 The plugin emulates the logic of Cascading Style Sheets (CSS), in that pages can be assigned a class, style-property, or be hidden using FrontMatter or shortcodes.
-This is as simple as using `class: slide1` in FrontMatter or `[class=slide1]` with a shortcode in the Markdown-content.
+This is as simple as using `class: custom-slide-class` in FrontMatter or `[class=custom-slide-class]` with a shortcode in the Markdown-content.
 Styles are applied the same way, where FrontMatter accepts CSS-properties like this:

 ```
 style: